Sometimes, in the sport world, reputational damage is irreparable

 Joshua Rubenstein, National Head of Trusts & Estates of Katten Muchin Rosenman, also talks about how US sport stars protect their image rights.

-How do sports stars protect their image rights?
+Following the Jose Mourinho IP case, how do US sports stars protect their image rights?

-What sports attracts the biggest investments in the US?
+What sports attracts the biggest investments from UHNWs in the US?

 What trends do you see in the sports sector?